 Jeuland, M., Cook, J., Poulos, C., et al 2009.
 Cost-effectiveness of new-generation oral cholera vaccines: A multisite analysis.
 Value Health.
 12:899–908.

-PCV7 use in Argentina resulted in an estimated cost of US$5599 per life year gained and the purchase of the 4 doses of vaccine for the entire cohort at a cost of US$ 26.5 dose would require an investment of US$ 73,823,806.00.
+PCV7 use in Argentina resulted in an estimated cost of US$5,599 per life year gained and the purchase of the 4 doses of vaccine for the entire cohort at a cost of US$26.5 dose would require an investment of US$73,823,806.

 Giglio, N.D., Cane, A.D., Micone, P., et al 2010.
 Cost-effectiveness of the CRM-based 7-valent pneumococcal conjugated vaccine (PCV7) in Argentina.
 Vaccine.
 28:2302–2310.

-Assuming 90% coverage, a program in The Gambia using a 9-valent PCV (PCV9) would prevent approximately 630 hospitalizations, 40 deaths, and 1000 DALYs, over the first 5 years of life of a birth cohort.
-The estimated cost would be $670 per DALY averted in The Gambia.
+Assuming 90% coverage, a program in The Gambia using a 9-valent PCV (PCV9) would prevent approximately 630 hospitalizations, 40 deaths, and 1,000 DALYs over the first 5 years of life of a birth cohort.
+The estimated cost would be US$670 per DALY averted in The Gambia.

 Kim, S., Lee, G. and Goldie, S. 2010.
 Economic evaluation of pneumococcal conjugate vaccination in The Gambia.
 BMC Infectious Diseases.
 10:260.

-A study on the cost-effectiveness of universal vaccination in children found that at 95% vaccine coverage, the Hepatitis A immunization program in Argentina can reduce over 350,000 hepatitis A infections per year and 428 deaths.
-Benefits are observed when coverage is as low as 70% with over 290,000 prevented infections.
-In terms of cost, the program would save almost $24,000 annually at 95% coverage.
+In Argentina, universal vaccination for Hepatitis A in children, at 95% vaccine coverage, can prevent over 350,000 hepatitis A infections per year and 428 deaths.
+Benefits persist at coverage rates as low as 70% with over 290,000 prevented infections.
+At 95% coverage rates, this program would save almost $24,000 annually.

 Lopez, E., Debbag, R., Coudeville, L., et al 2007.
 The cost-effectiveness of universal vaccination of children against hepatitis A in Argentina: results of a dynamic health-economic analysis.
 Journal of Gastroenterology.
 42:152–160.